 When you are changing the post URL or permalink structure, we use 301 redirects.
 This is the best way to ensure that users and search engines are directed to the correct page.
 The 301 status code means that a page has permanently moved to a new location.
 You can set 301 redirects using .htaccess at the server level or if using WordPress there are plugins to help you such redirection.

-This is the best way to move your WordPress.com blog to self-hosted WordPress & migrate BlogSpot blog to WordPress.
+This is the best way to How to Move Your Site From WordPress.com to WordPress.org & migrate BlogSpot blog to WordPress.

 We will be using 301 redirects to notify search engine when we change post slug.
 I have explained this in details in the upcoming section of this guide.
 For now, it’s a good time to watch this video to learn more about 301 redirection: